Saudi airman in U.S. for training suspected in deadly shooting at Florida naval base

 On Wednesday, a sailor shot three civilians at the historic Pearl Harbor military base in Hawaii, killing two of them before taking his own life.

-Reporting by Jonathan Allen and Maria Caspani in New York and Idrees Ali, Jonathan Landay and Mark Hosenball in Washington, Phil Stewart in Simi Valley, California; Writing by Andrew Hay; Editing by Scott Malone, Steve Orlofsky and Daniel Wallis
+Additional reporting by Jonathan Allen and Maria Caspani in New York, Brendan O'Brien in Chicago, Idrees Ali, Jonathan Landay and Mark Hosenball in Washington, Phil Stewart in Simi Valley, California; Writing by Jonathan Allen and Andrew Hay; Editing by Scott Malone, Steve Orlofsky and Daniel Wallis